 Because royalties are income, they need to be reported on your income tax returns.
 Royalties will be reported by the self publishing platform paying you and you will receive a document (e.g., a 1099 form) confirming what was reported as paid to you.
 Consult your CPA or tax preparer on how to report this income on your returns and to find out if it is subject to any other taxes (such as sales taxes) for your area.

 Sure, your book might be on Amazon, but that doesn't mean it's going to sell; it's just available for sale.— Heidi Thorne

 Becoming Your Own Publisher

-You might be thinking that you could make more money without using a self publishing platform such as Createspace or KDP.
+You might be thinking that you could make more money without using a self publishing platform such as KDP.
 You might.
 You'll make 100 percent on your sales by doing it yourself, but you also have 100 percent of the printing, shipping, storage, distribution and business costs, too.
 Plus, selling direct means you'll also be responsible for collecting and paying business income taxes, sales taxes and all sorts of other business expenses.
 Yes, you're in business at that point!